 As the friend of a woman who was shot and killed after inadvertently stumbling into a brutal murder scene by a member of a foreign drug cartel who'd crossed the border into my home state of Texas, let me say to my law-abiding legally-immigrated friends that I'm completely aware you had nothing to do with that vicious crime.
 My personal loss does not in any way change the fact that I welcome you to our country and am grateful for the chance to know you and work alongside you.
 But simultaneously, I hope you will understand that my deep interest in supporting humanitarian initiatives for the well-being of oppressed individuals worldwide also includes considering measures that might've protected my friend and prevented her untimely death which occurred simply because she was living in the wrong place at the wrong time.
 After all, I would do precisely the same thing to ensure your personal safety as well.

 As a citizen of one of the most compassionate and benevolent countries in the world, my prayer is that we may find an orderly process of maintaining effective stewardship of the resources we utilize for the betterment of our country.
 We must be patient in this great transition though because it may take a little time to sort things out.
 When I began homeschooling my children in 1995, I was mocked, ridiculed, and threatened despite the fact that our practices were perfectly legal in our state.
-My husband Scott Tilley told me back then that it would be years before people understood my motives and that we would not see the fruit of our labors until our kids were fully grown.
+My encouraging husband told me back then that it would be years before people understood my motives and that we would not see the fruit of our labors until our kids were fully grown.
 Today, two full decades later, our college-degreed adult children have become three of the most well-adjusted, kindhearted, and upstanding citizens I know.
 Through it all, one thing proved to be certain; and that is you can't always know the ending from the start.

 Likewise, a Trump-Pence administration will no doubt bring unprecedented changes to our nation with rippling effects across the globe, but I hope at least one thing stays exactly the same.
 I sincerely hope our friendships will remain securely intact because I adamantly refuse to imagine a world in which I am not surrounded by the people that I love the most.
 So I hope with all my heart that you will accept these words as an olive branch representing a desire for national reconciliation because, you see, not all of us are hateful.
 Not all of us are bigots.
 Not all of us are filled with rage.
-And while I can't make any unrealistic promises or speak on behalf of anyone else on either side of opposing political lines, please know that Scott and I vow to do everything we can to extend our love and live by the words of Joshua 24:15 which read,
+And while I can't make any unrealistic promises or speak on behalf of anyone else on either side of opposing political lines, please know that I vow to do everything I can to extend my love and live by the words of Joshua 24:15 which read,

 But as for me and my household, we will serve the LORD.